Home Resume Examples Medical Student

 You should include an Education section up top.
 List your medical school, degree, and graduation year.
 About 90% of recruiters scan this first.

 Add a short Summary or Objective statement.
-This gives a snapshot of who you are and what you want in medicine.
+This gives a snapshot of who you are and what you want in medicine, and can help you craft a focused cover letter as well.

 Don't forget Skills.
 Focus on clinical, technical, and soft skills that relate to medicine.
 Use bullet points for quick reading.